rebuschain/rebus.docs/knowledge/staking/index.md

 Staking rewards are distributed to staked **REBUS** in two ways:

 1. **Transaction fees** - transaction fees collected on the Rebus Chain are distributed to staked REBUS.
-2. **Newly distributed REBUS -** New REBUS created through the network inflation is distributed to REBUS stakers each block over the first 15 years of the Rebus Chain operation.
+2. **Newly distributed REBUS -** New REBUS created through the network inflation is distributed to REBUS stakers with each subsequent block over the first 15 years of  Rebus Chains operation.

 Learn more about the reward Schedule: [Block reard schedule](/rebus/economic-overview/block-reward-schedule)